Bladder doesn't work. How does the bladder work?

 Structure

-The bladder consists of posterior, anterior and lateral walls, which have several layers:
+The bladder consists of back, front and side walls, which have several layers:

 1. Mucous (inner) layer or urothelium.
-In an empty organ, this layer is folded.
-In the case of filling the bladder with urine, the folds begin to straighten out, and epithelial cells stretch out.
-Slime layer produces a substance - glycocalyx, which protects inner surface body from various bacteria, urine.
+In an empty organ, this layer gathers into folds.
+When the bladder fills with urine, the folds begin to straighten out, and epithelial cells stretch out.
+Mucous layer produces a substance - glycocalyx, which protects inner surface organ from various bacteria, urine.

-2. submucosal layer.
-It is represented by connective tissue fibers through which vessels and nerve endings pass.
+2. Submucosal layer.
+It is represented by connective tissue fibers through which blood vessels and nerve endings pass.

-3. Muscular layer or detrusor.
+3. Muscularis or detrusor.
 Consists of several layers (outer, inner and middle).
-Due to the reduction of this shell, the organ is able to empty itself.
+Thanks to the contraction of this membrane, the organ is able to empty itself.

-4. adventitious sheath.
+4. Adventitial membrane.
 It contains nerve endings and venous plexuses.

 In addition, the organ has 2 sphincters, which are an important part of the bladder.
-The first sphincter is called arbitrary.
-It consists of smooth muscles and is located at the beginning of the urethra.
+The first sphincter is called voluntary.
+It consists of smooth muscle and is located at the beginning of the urethra.
 The second sphincter is involuntary, consists of striated muscles and is located in the middle of the urethra.
-Sphincters are considered a kind of "lockers", thanks to them, urine does not spontaneously leave the body.
-When urine is excreted from the organ, the muscle layer of the sphincters relaxes, and the bladder, on the contrary, tenses.
+Sphincters are considered to be a kind of “obturator”; thanks to them, urine does not spontaneously leave the body.
+When urine is removed from the organ, the muscular layer of the sphincters relaxes, and the bladder, on the contrary, tenses.

-The capacity of the adult bladder is up to 500, and sometimes up to 700 ml of fluid.
-In newborn babies, the organ can hold up to 80 ml of urine, and in children from 5 to 12 years old, about 180 ml.
+The capacity of the adult bladder is up to 500, and sometimes up to 700 ml of liquid.
+In newborn babies, the organ can hold up to 80 ml of urine, and in children from 5 to 12 years old - about 180 ml.

-1. In the female half of humanity, the bladder has a slightly elongated shape, in the male it is more round.
+1. In the female half of humanity, the bladder has a slightly elongated shape, while in the male half it is more round.

 3. In women, the bladder is located near the uterus and vagina.
-The length of the female urethra is significantly different from the male and is about 4 cm.
+The length of the female urethra differs significantly from the male one and is about 4 cm.

 4. The urethra of women is several times wider than that of men, its dimensions are up to 1.5 cm.
-It is because of this feature of the short and wide urethra that the beautiful half suffers from urinary tract infections more often.
+It is because of this feature of the short and wide urethra that the fair half more often suffers from urinary tract infections.

 During pregnancy, a woman's uterus rapidly increases in volume and begins to put pressure on the bladder.
-Often, pregnant women face such a problem as squeezing the ureters, because of which there is a violation of the normal excretion of urine from the body and various infections occur.
+Often pregnant women are faced with a problem such as compression of the ureters, which disrupts the normal excretion of urine from the body and causes various infections.

 Functions